-Since writing a blog post containing 20 titbits of word trivia back in 2014, I’ve been on the hunt for more weird and wonderful word facts to share with you.
+Since writing my previous blog post containing 20 titbits of word trivia I’ve been on the hunt for more weird and wonderful word facts to share with you.

 All of these facts are about words in the English language, so I’ve deliberately not repeated that each time.

 1. Alphabet comes from the first two letters of the Greek alphabet: alpha + beta.

 2. Computer has been used to refer to a person since 1613, to a machine since 1869 and to an electronic device since 1946.

 3. Daisy is a contraction of “day’s eye”, because the flower opens in the morning and closes at night.

 4. Deeded is the only word that is made using only two different letters, each used three times.

 5. Dord is an example of a ‘ghost word’ – non-existent words that appeared in the dictionary because of printing errors.

 6. Euouae (a type of cadence in medieval music) is the longest all-vowels word.

 7. Feedback is the shortest word that contains the letters ABCDEF.